 At Mercy’s Door we strive to show excellent character qualities to our children.
 Our children learn by sight and example.

 Is Character something we are born with?
 Is it in our DNA?
 Or is it learned and encouraged?
-The Greek word for character is a word that means “to engrave, to cut, to mark, to scrape.”
-Hence, the implication seems to be that “to mark” or “to cut” means repeated striking.
+The Greek word for character is a word that means “to engrave, to cut, to mark, or to scrape.”
+Hence, the implication seems to mean that character cannot develop without repeated striking.

-Each month every child is introduced to a character trait which he can earn RAK chips (Random acts of Kindness) for memorizing or displaying traits of the month’s character.
+Each month the children are introduced to a character trait which (s)he can earn RAK chips (Random acts of Kindness) for memorizing or displaying examples of that character trait.
 The child also earns reward tokens for good behaviors.
 The RAK chips and reward tokens are turned into money each month at our Family Strengthening Meeting and all Random Acts of Kindness that took place by each child are announced to the children for reinforcement of the character trait of the month.
 Special rewards are given to the child who earned the most RAK chips.
-Mercy’s Door believes that discipline must be reinforced in a positive means to steer a child in the right direction to encourage, coach, and most importantly, model character traits and good habits in our own personal lives.
+Mercy’s Door believes that discipline must be reinforced in a positive means to steer a child in the right direction in order to encourage, coach, and most importantly, model character traits and good habits in their lives.